mart90/DominionRandomizer/README.md

 # DominionRandomizer

 Randomizes a kingdom of 10 cards for the game Dominion, based on config parameters below.
-Includes features to exclude cards used in recent games and filter by card popularity within your playing group with the help of a google sheets spreadsheet.
+Includes features to exclude cards used in recent games, and to filter by card popularity within your playing group with the help of a google sheets spreadsheet.

 Supports only these sets: Base, Intrigue, Dark ages, Prosperity